AusDTO/disco_layer/docs/source/overview.rst

 The above diagram indicates that the development pipeline is a thing that provides a development dashboard, and depends on source code, built artefacts, backing services and deployed components.

-| Of course in reality it's not that simple.
-Open source development is highly organic  a marketplace for ideas, it resembles a bazaar more than anything else (https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar).
+Of course in reality it's not that simple.
+Open source development is a highly organic marketplace for ideas, it resembles a bazaar more than anything else (https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar).

 In the following diagrams:
  * collaboration is golden